Sensory-Cloud/python-sdk/README.md

 Enrolling with audio uses an audio stream iterator that yields audio bytes.
 A sample audio stream iterator is shown below and passed into the audio enrollmnent class method.
 It is important to save the enrollmentId in order to perform authentication against it in the future.

+NOTE: The snippet below and the audio service [examples](examples/audio_service_examples.py) file use the [`pyaudio`](https://pypi.org/project/PyAudio/) package to create the AudioStreamIterator.
+The `pyaudio` package is not a dependancy of the `sensory-cloud` library so it must be installed seperately if you want to follow the example code directly.
 ```
 class AudioStreamIterator:
     """